mzaffran/mzaffran.github.io/_pages/acp-ts.md

     <em>Cartoon made by Théo Remlinger @theo.remlinger</em>
 </p>

-The paper will be presented at [ICML 2022 main conference](https://icml.cc/), as well as at [ICML Distribution-Free Uncertainty Quantification workshop](https://sites.google.com/berkeley.edu/dfuq-22/home)!
+The paper will be presented at [ICML 2022 main conference](https://icml.cc/), as well as at [ICML Distribution-Free Uncertainty Quantification workshop](https://sites.google.com/berkeley.edu/dfuq-22/home) as a spotlight!
 Feel free to reach out :)